Everyone knows that life insurance is a popular, useful, and a needed financial tool to protect loved ones from financial hardship.

 Modified: A standard two-year waiting period comes with this plan.
 This can be classified as the middle ground between a graded and guaranteed issue plan.
 Seniors can usually find lower prices by using a highly rated guaranteed acceptance plan.

-Guaranteed Issue: This plan asks no medical questions, and virtually every applicant is approved for coverage.
-Use this option if you have a chronic or terminal illness or if you do not want to answer any medical questions.
-Be careful in buying this product type through television ads as it will most certainly not be your best option.
+Guaranteed Issue: This funeral insurance plan asks no medical questions, and virtually every applicant is approved for coverage.
+Use this option if you have a chronic or terminal illness or do not want to answer any medical questions.
+Be careful with buying this product type through television ads, as those will most certainly not be your best option.

 The monthly cost can vary depending on several factors.
 Because of these varying factors, every senior citizen could pay a different price.

-There are four key parts when determining the price.
+There are four key parts when life insurance companies determine the cost of final expense insurance.

-Health: The medical history of the applicant will carrier the most weight.
+Health: The medical history of the applicant will carry the most weight.
 The healthier the person, the lower the risk is for the providers, and a lower risk means lower monthly premiums.

-Age: Once the policy is in force, the price is locked in and will never rise, but the longer someone waits to take out coverage, the more the price will increase.
-Final expense for seniors over 80 will cost more than for someone in their 60’s.
+Age: Once the policy is in force, the price is locked in and will never increase.
+However, the longer someone waits to take out coverage, the more the price will increase.
+Burial insurance for seniors over 80 will cost more than for someone in their 60’s.

-Gender: Females live four years longer than males do on average.
-This matters because the shorter your expected life span, the more risk is taken on by the carrier.
-With more risk comes higher premiums, so men will pay more for coverage than women.
+Gender: Females live an average of four years longer than males.
+This matters because the shorter your expected life span, the more risk is assumed by the carrier.
+With more risk comes higher premiums, so men pay more for coverage than women.

-Policy Amount: The more coverage someone takes out, the higher they can expect their premiums to be.
+Policy Amount: The more coverage someone takes out, the higher they can expect their premiums.

 Monthly Premium Range